 False: Exercise is important for all people — with or without diabetes!
 Exercise has many benefits.
 In addition to helping keep your weight under control (which is helpful for managing diabetes), exercise is good for your heart and lungs, it helps you burn off some steam, and it relieves stress.
 And exercise is great for blood sugar control.
 Talk to your diabetes health care team about exercising and managing your blood sugar.

 Low-carbohydrate diets are good for people with diabetes because they should avoid carbs.

-False: Carbohydrates (carbs) are the body's preferred source of energy, and foods containing carbs should provide about half of your calories each day.
-Low-carbohydrate diets tend to be higher in protein and fat.
+False: Carbohydrates are the body's preferred source of energy, and foods containing carbs should provide about half of your calories each day.
+Low-carb diets tend to be higher in protein and fat.
 Following a high-fat, high-protein diet over a long period of time can be hard on the kidneys and heart.
 People with diabetes are already at risk for kidney and heart disease, so adding low-carb diets to the mix could cause problems.
 People with diabetes need to follow a diet that contains the right amount of carbohydrates, so they can grow normally and do the things they like doing while keeping their blood sugar levels under control.

 Reviewed by: Steven Dowshen, MD